Search Defense Budget

 Description

-The Army Missile Defense Systems Integration program is a critical initiative under the United States Army Space and Missile Defense Command (USASMDC).
-It aims to integrate missile defense systems to support the Army's role as a component command to USSTRATCOM and USSPACECOM.
-The primary goal is to develop and validate warfighting concepts, identify necessary capabilities, and create comprehensive solutions across Doctrine, Organizations, Training, Material, Leadership & Education, Personnel, Facilities, and Policy (DOTMLPF-P) to enhance Global Missile Defense (GMD) capabilities.
+The Army Missile Defense Systems Integration program, funded under Program Element (PE) 0603305A, supports the United States Army Space and Missile Defense Command (USASMDC) in its role as the Army Service Component Command (ASCC) to USSTRATCOM and USSPACECOM.
+The primary objective is to develop, integrate, and validate ground-based midcourse defense (GMD) and global missile defense capabilities, ensuring synchronization across Army, Joint, and National agencies.
+USASMDC is tasked with developing warfighting concepts, conducting experiments and wargames, identifying required capabilities, and delivering solutions across Doctrine, Organizations, Training, Material, Leadership & Education, Personnel, Facilities, and Policy (DOTMLPF-P).

 Budget Trend